lalittoshniwal/Cryptocurrencies/README.md

 <img src="/Resources/clustered_df.png" >

 4. I then visualized the results as follows:
-    - The clusters was plotted using a 3D scatter plot, and each data point shows the CoinName and Algorithm on hover
+    - The clusters were plotted using a 3D scatter plot, and each data point shows the CoinName and Algorithm on hover

 <img src="/Resources/cluster_plot.png" >